andreasthoelke/dotfiles/.vim/notes/notes29-09.md

     * how to format/indent lists?

 * haskell/ps comments support syntax highlight for code blocks?

+## Tags

+> When you are using Language Servers with LanguageClient-neovim, You can use PreviewFile to preview definition instead of jump to it:
+> call LanguageClient#textDocument_definition({'gotoCmd':'PreviewFile'})
+> Your current buffer will not be switched away, and just close the preview window by CTRL+W z when you are done.

 ## Haskell IDE Engine LSP setup
 * https://www.reddit.com/r/haskell/comments/a4lr0h/haskell_programming_set_up_in_vim/